Xysion/android_device_umi_SUPER/README.md

-UMi Super - CyanogenMod 13.0/AOSP
+UMi Super - LineageOS 14.1/AOSP
 ==============

-This branch is device for building of the CyanogenMod 13.0 and Android Marshmallow 6.X AOSP ROMs.
+This branch is device for building of the LineageOS 14.1 and Android Nougat 7.X AOSP ROMs.

 ---